Fall Term Schedule

 |

 This course provides a hands-on introduction to widely-used tools for data science.
 Topics include Linux; languages and packages for statistical analysis and visualization; cluster and parallel computing including GPUs; Hadoop and Spark; libraries for machine learning; NoSQL databases; and cloud services.
-PREREQUISITES: CSC 161, CSC 171 or some equivalent programming experience strongly recommended.
+PREREQUISITES: Programming experience strongly recommended.

 |